ryanbuckner/life360-plugin/README.md

 Create an account on the life360 app which is free for limited use.
 This has only been tested on life360 premium accounts.

-config.py:

-Currently usernamae and password will be stored in the config file until the UI can store them

 In the plugin:

-Enter your username and password in the configuaraton
+Enter your username and password in the configuaraton and leave the token

 Devices: